Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 (deploy '(def some-data "Hello"))
 => #1033

-;; This is undeclared, since some-data exists in the Actor's environment, not ours! some-data
+;; This is undeclared, since some-data is in the actor's environment some-data
 => UNDECLARED

-;; However, we can look up the data in the new Actor's environment:
+;; However, we can look up the data in another account:
 #1033/some-data
 => "Hello"
 ```